Jarauvi/organicmaps/README.md

 </div>
 <h1 align="center"">Organic Maps - Savonian edition</h1>

-This is fork of Organic Maps that replaces default Finnish TTS strings with Savonian accent.
-For the best result, TTS engine and model of this repo should be used.
+This is a fork of cool [Organic Maps](https://github.com/organicmaps/organicmaps) project.
+This version replaces default Finnish TTS strings with Savonian accent.
+For the best result, TTS engine and model of [this repo](https://github.com/Jarauvi/ttsEngine) should be used.

 Demonstration video: